JacobGunnell/64w-ai-2021-official/README.md

 **How can I support this team?**

 We have a GoFundMe!
-Our school cannot afford the registration fee for this year.
+Our school cannot afford the registration fee for this year by ourselves.
 Any donation would be appreciated. https://gf.me/u/x9bc2x